Chart Color Schemes

 East Hills was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 East Hills has a high level of cultural diversity, with 32.1% of its population born overseas and 34.3% speaking a language other than English at home.
-Christianity is the predominant religion in East Hills, making up 57.3% of the population.
-However, Islam is overrepresented compared to Greater Sydney's average, comprising 9.7% of East Hills' population instead of 27.9%.
+Christianity is the predominant religion in East Hills, making up 57.3% of people.
+However, Islam is overrepresented compared to Greater Sydney, comprising 9.7% of the population versus 6.8%.

 Frequently Asked Questions - Diversity